refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 ### UI Integration Hooks

-UI Integration hooks uses `@refinedev/core` hooks under the hood, making it easier to use them in your UI specific components.
+UI Integration hooks use `@refinedev/core` hooks under the hood, making it easier to use them in your UI specific components.

 One example is, `useTable` hook from `@refinedev/antd` package.
 This hook uses `@refinedev/core`'s `useTable` under the hood, but returns props compatible with `Ant Design`'s `Table` component.
 So you don't need to manually map the props.